Anitria/XtremeAdventureTours/README.md

 Live site: [https://anitria.github.io/XtremeAdventureTours/](https://anitria.github.io/XtremeAdventureTours/)

 A fun, colorful static website built with **HTML, CSS, and JavaScript** to promote adventure travel packages.
-This project was created as a portfolio piece to practice responsive layouts, playful design, and interactive booking forms.
+This project was developed as part of my **Web Development coursework at DePaul University (Spring 2025)**.

 ---